KenKundert/why-invest-in-bitcoin/README.rst

 The best way to compensate for inflation in assets is to normalize the price of the asset to the price of gold.
 Gold is an asset and it is used primarily as a long term store of value as a hedge against inflation.
+It holds its value regardless of inflation.

 .. image:: gold_usd.svg
     :width: 100%